-PUBLIC NOTICE NUMBER: 2003-275640S PUBLIC NOTICE DATE: May 23, 2016 COMMENTS DUE DATE: June 23, 2016
+PUBLIC NOTICE NUMBER: 2003-275640S PUBLIC NOTICE DATE: February 16, 2021 COMMENTS DUE DATE: March 18, 2021

-PERMIT MANAGER: Janelle Leeson
+PERMIT MANAGER: Frances Malamud-Roam

-TELEPHONE: 415-503-6773
+TELEPHONE: 415-503-6792

-E-MAIL: Janelle.d.leeson@usace.army.mil
+E-MAIL: frances.p.malamud-roam@usace.army.mil

-1. INTRODUCTION: The Santa Cruz County Resource Conservation District (RCD), 820 Bay Avenue, Suite 128, Capitola, California 95010, (contact: Kelli Camara, (831) 464-2950) has applied to renew U.S. Army, Corps of Engineers (Corps) Regional General Permit (RGP) 13 for a program to assist landowners in implementing and maintaining conservation practices on private lands in Santa Cruz County, California.
+1. INTRODUCTION: The Resource Conservation District of Santa Cruz County (POC: Lisa Lurie, 831-464-2950, ext 27), 820 Bay Avenue, Suite 130, Capitola, California, 95010, has applied to renew U.S. Army Corps of Engineers (Corps) Regional General Permit (RGP) 13 for a program to assist landowners in implementing and maintaining conservation practices on private lands in Santa Cruz County, California.
 This application is being processed pursuant to the provisions of Section 404 of the Clean Water Act (33 U.S.C.
 Section 1344) and Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
 Section 403).
+The proposed renewal of this RGP would continue to authorize the implementation and maintenance of fifteen identified conservation practices in Santa Cruz County that improve water quality and wildlife habitat.
+In the 10-year period from 2010 to 2020, 57 projects were successfully implemented, of which 43 were within waters of the U.S. The renewed RGP would continue to replace the Nationwide Permit Program as the primary permitting instrument for these county-wide restoration partnership projects.
+Projects covered under this RGP would have no more than minimal adverse effects on waters of the U.S., and would provide a net improvement in habitat functions.
+Each year the RCD of Santa Cruz County (RCDSCC) would submit annual preconstruction notification of specific project sites implementing the conservation practices and annual post-construction reports for the project actions.